 FOR MUSEUMS & COLLECTORS

-Cambodian Silk - Standardizing Classification and Nomenclature (from A Pocket Guide to Cambodian Silk), 2024 edition, page 93)
+Cambodian Silk - Standardizing Classification and Nomenclature (from A Pocket Guide to Cambodian Silk).

 When Kikuo Morimoto did his research for the report he wrote for UNESCO in 1995 he was travelling around Cambodia at a very dangerous time – after the fall of the Khmer Rouge, and after the Vietnamese occupation had ended.
 His first language was Japanese, but he had to interview Khmer and Cham who spoke to him in Khmer, French, or English.
 Through an interpreter.
 It is little wonder that he misspelled some of the names of the many different types of Cambodian silk.
 And it is amazing that he was able to complete his report for UNESCO at all.